U.S. top general secretly called China over fears Trump could spark war -report | Politics

 U.S. General Mark Milley, chairman of the Joint Chiefs of Staff, called General Li Zuocheng of the People’s Liberation Army on Oct.
 30, 2020 - four days before the election - and again on Jan.
 8, two days after Trump supporters led a deadly riot at the U.S. Capitol, the newspaper reported.
 In the calls, Milley sought to assure Li the United States was stable and not going to attack and, if there were to be an attack, he would alert his counterpart ahead of time, the report said.

 The report was based on "Peril," a new book by journalists Bob Woodward and Robert Costa, which they said relied on interviews with 200 sources and is due to be released next week.
-Trump said in an interview with Newsmax on Tuesday that Milley's reported promise to give Li advance warning of any attack was "treasonous" and that there was no need for such a call.
+Trump, in a statement, cast doubt in the story, calling it "fabricated."
+He said if the story was true Milley should be tried for treason.
+"For the record, I never even thought of attacking China," Trump said.

-"I did not ever think of attacking China," Trump said.
 Milley's office declined to comment.
+Republican Senator Marco Rubio called on President Joe Biden, a Democrat, to immediately fire Milley.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)